 Rn-222 decays by alpha emission with a half-life of 3.82 days.
 It is typically produced from the decay of radium-226, which is found in uranium ores.
 Rn-222 is a gas, which necessitates specialised handling and containment.
 Supply chain considerations involve the availability of radium-226 sources and specialised gas handling equipment.
 Logistical challenges include the safe containment and transportation of a radioactive gas.
-Accessibility for developing countries is limited by the specialised facilities and regulatory requirements.
+Accessibility for developing countries is influenced by the specialised facilities and regulatory requirements.

 Overview